 This study was primarily anchored on the Family Stress Theory of Reuben Hill (1949) as cited in the study of Wu and Xu (2020).
-This family stress theory points out that there are three important elements which are to be considered to better understand challenges in every family.
-The first element is the stressors which could be events, situations or circumstances that could put pressure on the members of the family.
-The second element is parental resources which could then determine many of the strategies used to cope with the difficulties experienced.
+This family stress theory points out that there are three important elements that are to be considered to better understand challenges in every family.
+The first element is the stressors, which could be events, situations or circumstances that could put pressure on the members of the family.
+The second element is parental resources, which could then determine many of the strategies used to cope with the difficulties experienced.
 The third element is perceptions or opinions as to whether the stressors are positive or negative.

-Furthermore, since this is a case study and qualitative in nature, then I used an interpretative framework to have a better grasp of the phenomenon being studied.
-Alharahsheh and Pius (2020) emphasized that using interpretative framework will uncover in depth variables and factors associated with the theory based on the context of the study.
+Furthermore, since this is a case study and qualitative, I used an interpretative framework to have a better grasp of the phenomenon being studied.
+Alharahsheh and Pius (2020) emphasized that using an interpretative framework will uncover in-depth variables and factors associated with the theory based on the context of the study.
 The interpretive diagram centered its exploration on the three elements namely: the stressors which could be events, situations or circumstances that could put pressure to the members of the family; parental resources which could provide insights about coping strategies in handling difficulties experienced; and perceptions or opinions as to whether the stressors are positive or negative.
 These elements are helpful in describing realities established by the assumptions and theories they are anchored on.

 Method